lammps/lammps/doc/src/fix_rheo.rst

 Perform time integration for RHEO particles, updating positions, velocities, and densities.
-For a detailed breakdown of the integration timestep and numerical details, see :ref:`(Palermo) <howto_rheo_palermo>`.
+For a detailed breakdown of the integration timestep and numerical details, see :ref:`(Palermo) <rheo_palermo>`.
 For an overview of other features available in the RHEO package, see :doc:`the RHEO howto <Howto_rheo>`.

 The type of kernel is specified using *kstyle* and the cutoff is *cut*.
 Four kernels are currently available.
 The *quintic* kernel is a standard quintic spline function commonly used in SPH.
 The other options, *RK0*, *RK1*, and *RK2*, are zeroth, first, and second order reproducing.
 To generate a reproducing kernel, a particle must have sufficient neighbors inside the kernel cutoff distance (a coordination number) to accurately calculate moments.
 This threshold is set by *zmin*.
 If reproducing kernels are requested but a particle has fewer neighbors, then it will revert to a